Isaac Paredes Player Props: Rays vs. Royals

 Isaac Paredes At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks 70th, his on-base percentage ranks 21st, and he is 33rd in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 68th, his on-base percentage ranks 22nd, and he is 37th in the league in slugging.

-- Paredes has driven home a run in 28 games this season (40.6%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on six occasions..
+- In 28 games this year (40.6%), Paredes has picked up an RBI, and in seven of those games (10.1%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.